Grove Scholars Program

 Explain the steps that you are going to take in order to ensure that you complete your program in a timely manner and attain a job in your chosen career.
 Please provide detailed and specific examples showing what you have done to prepare to enter the job market (i.e. job-related work experience, internships, volunteer, job shadowing, mentorship, etc.) (1 double-spaced page = ~400 words).

-Once selected, Grove scholarship recipients must participate in a series of four mandatory financial coaching workshops throughout the semester.
-These workshops are designed to educate recipients on best practices regarding: banking, budgeting, savings, and credit use.
+Grove scholarship recipients must participate in a series of a total of four (2 Career Counseling and 2 Financial Coaching) mandatory meetings.
+These individual meetings are designed to educate and answer questions for recipients on best practices regarding: cover letter and resume development, banking, budgeting, savings, and credit use.
 Please explain which of these areas you are most interested in improving upon and why. ( <1 double-spaced page = ~200 words).